miyosuda/TensorFlowAndroidDemo/jni-build/jni/include/tensorflow/g3doc/api_docs/python/train.md

 A training helper that checkpoints models and computes summaries.

-The Supervisor is a small wrapper around a `Coordinator`, a `Saver`, and a `SessionManager` that takes care of common needs of Tensorflow training programs.
+The Supervisor is a small wrapper around a `Coordinator`, a `Saver`, and a `SessionManager` that takes care of common needs of TensorFlow training programs.

 #### Use for a single program